Stephen B. Small: Rish trial

 On October 1, Rish was charged by indictment with first-degree murder and aggravated kidnapping for her alleged role in Small's death.
 On November 2, 1988, Rish was tried by a jury.
 No direct evidence was presented linking her to the kidnapping or death of Small.
 However, the State was able to enter Rish's eight inconsistent statements into evidence.
 Witnesses were also presented who testified that they had seen her at various times with Edwards when he was purchasing some of items that were ultimately found with Small's body.
 Other witnesses reported that they had observed her at various related locations during the course of the kidnaping and ransom calls.
 Lastly, the State submitted evidence that Edwards had used their garage to build the box in which Small's body was found.
 The jury found Rish guilty on both counts, and the trial court sentenced her to a term of natural life imprisonment and a concurrent 30-year term.
+Rish was paroled in February of 2022.